A Guide to Cannabis Rehab & Treatment

-When you enter into a private programme, you will first enter into a detox.
+When you enter into a private programme, you will first undergo a cannabis detox.
 The purpose is to remove the substance from the body and then to proceed with supportive mental healthcare.

 Once a detox is completed, withdrawal symptoms will start days after the substance is reduced and removed from the brain and body.
 As cannabis interacts with the brain’s cannabinoid receptors, it creates chemical changes and THC dependence.

 When THC ingestion is reduced, the brain and body must readjust to the absence of the substance.
 This leads to intense cravings and the experience of withdrawal.

 Fortunately, private rehabilitation provides the support and tools you need to overcome pressing symptoms of withdrawal (Rehabs.com).
 In private rehabilitation you receive support from clinical support staff, receive scheduled counselling, and be assisted with cravings and withdrawal symptoms.